muralikris/rpa-instruct/README.md

    - Ongoing improvements in CV algorithms and hardware acceleration will reduce the latency/performance gaps.
    - Use CV selectively for tasks where its benefits outweigh speed concerns

+## Desktop RPA Demo
+The `examples/` folder has a Jupyter Notebooks to run some demo automation flows.
+It was tested on Windows OS, Chrome Browser

 ## References for Foundational Python Libraries which helped in realizing this work
 1. Optical Character Recognition (OCR) Library- [docTR](https://github.com/mindee/doctr)
 2. Segment Anything Model (SAM) Library- [SAM](https://github.com/facebookresearch/segment-anything)